-Seeds random number generation with the specified algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
+Seeds random number generation with the specifed algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
 Alg = default is an alias for the default algorithm.

 Otherwise recreates the exported seed and returns the state.
-See also export_seed/0.
+See also export\seed/0.

-''' seed_s(Alg :: builtin_alg(), Seed :: seed()) -> state() seed_s(Alg :: default, Seed :: seed()) -> state() '''
+''' seed_s(Alg :: builtin_alg(), Seed :: seed()) -> state() seed s(Alg :: default, Seed :: seed()) -> state() '''